oijusti/react-native-firebaseui-auth/README.md

 ## Example Project

-Create a project in the [Firebase Console](https://console.firebase.google.com) and add apps for Android and iOS
+Create a project in the [Firebase Console](https://console.firebase.google.com) and add apps for Android and iOS.
+Then enable Email/Password provider in Authentication.

 #### Android
 Make sure you type `com.example.app` in the `Android package name` field.